 An Irish left-back whose promising career was brutally cut short by injury, who then forged a second act as a sharp, respected voice in the commentary box.

-Jim Beglin's story is one of two distinct, successful lives in football, divided by a moment of catastrophic bad luck.
-The first was as a tenacious, attacking full-back for Liverpool in the mid-1980s, part of a formidable team that won a league and FA Cup double in 1986.
-He possessed the skill and temperament for a long career at the summit of the English game.
-That trajectory ended abruptly in January 1987 with a horrific leg break during a Merseyside derby, an injury from which he never fully recovered as a player.
-The second act began in front of a microphone.
-Beglin cultivated a new expertise, becoming a co-commentator known for his insightful, measured analysis and a deep understanding of the defensive side of the game.
-His voice, often paired with Peter Drury's, has become a familiar and authoritative soundtrack for major matches across Irish and international broadcasts.
+Jim Beglin won a league and FA Cup double with Liverpool in 1986 as a tenacious, attacking full-back.
+His first life in football ended abruptly in January 1987 with a horrific leg break during a Merseyside derby, an injury from which he never fully recovered as a player.
+His second life began in front of a microphone.
+Beglin became a co-commentator known for insightful, measured analysis and a deep understanding of the defensive side of the game.
+His voice, often paired with Peter Drury's, has become a familiar soundtrack for major matches across Irish and international broadcasts.

 1946–1964